Safeguarding runs through our school like a message in a stick-of-rock

 How do we keep children safe at Waterside...

 We are all qualified to hold the position of Designated Safeguarding Leader.
 I act as the leader of this group and the other members, listed above, serve as my deputies.
-We meet every second week to formally review all children in the school who require additional support or for whom there are/has been a concern as well as identify ways in which we can offer further support to ensure each and every child is kept safe both here at Waterside and whilst they are not within our care.
+We meet every second week (or more frequently if needed) to formally review all children in the school who require additional support or for whom there are/has been a concern as well as identify ways in which we can offer further support to ensure each and every child is kept safe both here at Waterside and whilst they are not within our care.

 At Waterside, we use an online record keeping system to keep chronological records of all concerns.
+This on-line record keeping system is fully secure.
+It is a system that requires a dual-login system using both protected passwords and a secondary electronic 'key-fob'.

 Whenever we recruit a new member of staff we always ask them, at interview, challenging questions regarding safeguarding practices - we only want the best and most appropriate professionals working for us.
 On every interview panel there is at least one member of the DSL team present and at least one person (usually far more) who has done their safer recruitment training.